 The county is close enough to the Gulf Coast to feel the effects of a hurricane and tropical storm, depending on the location of the landfall.
 In August 2005, Hurricane Katrina brought almost three inches of rain and nearly hurricane-force peak wind gusts to areas of the county (Vance had a report of 68 mph).
 Not even a month later, 10 small, short-lived tornadoes were reported in the outer rain bands of Hurricane Rita, with two injuries reported in the Buhl community.
 The last tropical cyclone to have a significant impact on this area was Tropical Storm Lee in September 2011, which brought peak wind gusts of around 50 mph and dumped over seven inches of rainfall on the area.

 Hurricanes and tropical storms can strike the area about once every few years.
-If a hurricane was to make landfall along the Alabama, Mississippi or northern Florida Gulf Coast, then the storm will most likely weaken, but the primary threats will still be heavy rain, wind, flooding, and a few tornadoes.
+However, if a hurricane does make landfall along the Alabama, Mississippi, or northern Florida Gulf Coast, they usually weaken, but the primary threats are still heavy rain, wind, flooding, and a few tornadoes.

 Northport Flood of 1951 (Source: Whitney Telle via Tuscaloosa News)